cis379/cis379.github.io/README.md

 # 🌟 Welcome to My Portfolio! 🌟

 Hi there!
 I'm Charles, a passionate tech enthusiast diving into **Networking, Data Science, API Development, and Cybersecurity**.
-This repository serves as my digital portfolio, showcasing my projects, learning journey, and technical explorations.
+This repository is still under construction, however I'll be adding my codebase for my basic trust and safety classifiers I've been developing using BlueSKy and OpenAI's API's.

 ## 🔍 About Me
 - 💻 Former Army Ranger, Intelligence Expert, and Twitter Trust and Safety Alum